 On my last day in Hanoi, I stumbled upon a mysterious doorway.

-I was first drawn by the old iron gate - and led in further by hanging lamps which, entwined with the vines above, seem to literally grow out of the trees
+I was first drawn by the old iron gate - and led further in by hanging lamps which, entwined with the vines above, seem to literally grow out of the trees

 This shabby debris is stark contrast to The Metropole Hotel that's just 50 metres away

 The streets of Hanoi are somewhat noisy and polluted.
 It was difficult to cross a street without running into a motorcycle or two.
 The honking never ceases.
 That was why The Metropole seemed like such a santuary.
-Nevertheless, that very early Saturday morning was quite peaceful.
+Nevertheless, the very early Saturday morning was quite peaceful.